Divergence Stock Trading Setups

 First let us look at the illustrations of these trading terms:

-M-shapes dealing with stock price Highs
+M-shapes dealing with stocks price Highs

-W-Shapes dealing with stock price lows
+W-Shapes dealing with stocks price lows

 Example of M Shapes